Compass (drawing tool): Variants

-A proportional compass, also known as a military compass or sector, was an instrument used for calculation from the end of the sixteenth century until the nineteenth century.
-It consists of two rulers of equal length joined by a hinge.
-Different types of scales are inscribed on the rulers that allow for mathematical calculation.
+A reduction compass or proportional dividers is used to reduce or enlarge patterns while conserving angles.

-A reduction compass is used to reduce or enlarge patterns while conserving angles.
+Ellipse drawing compasses are used to draw ellipse.

 As a symbol

 A pair of compasses is often used as a symbol of precision and discernment.
 As such it finds a place in logos and symbols such as the Freemasons' Square and Compasses and in various computer icons.
 English poet John Donne used the compass as a conceit in "A Valediction: Forbidding Mourning" (1611).